ayomahansani/AAD-Thogakade_POS_Backend_SpringWeb/README.md

 # THOGAKADE   POS   BACKEND   API - (Spring version)

-This project is a backend API for a Point of Sale (POS) system for a retail shop(thogakade).
+This project is a backend RESTful API for a Point of Sale (POS) system for a retail shop(thogakade).
 It enables the management of customers, items, orders and order details.
 Built with Spring and utilizing a MySQL database for data storage, this API provides a robust solution for retail environments.

 ## Table of Contents